entando/entando-docs/vuepress/docs/next/tutorials/ecr/ecr-private-git-repo.md

 utility executes an operation that requires an authenticated user, it will automatically look for the private key locally and match it with the public key provided by the server.
 If the two match up, then the operation is allowed to complete.

 Entando currently allows a Kubernetes Secret containing a Git SSH private key to be mounted in the container that hosts the Entando Component Manager service.
 This container is deployed with the EntandoApp and can therefore be configured from the EntandoApp custom resource.
 The best approach to prepare such a secret is by generating the keypair on your local machine using a Docker image, and creating a Secret from the directory the keypair was generated in.

+## Tutorial
 This is the recommended flow on Linux:

 1. Navigate to a folder in your operating system that you would like to create the Secret from